lieb/postdove/doc/virtiofs_storage.md

 NFS terms.
 The *VirtioFS* service contains all references to this to just `/srv/dovecot` so there is no leakage of anything else on `suntan` just in case the VM decided to go rogue.
-* The `target` is the name/handle that the VM references.
+* The `target` is the name/handle, analogous to a disk name or UUID, that the VM references.
+We will see `mailstore` on the VM side where we configure filesystem mounts.

 This sets up everything for the hypervisor on `suntan` to launch the `pobox` VM.
 The next step is done on `pobox` to mount the filesystem.